 Village Bicycle Project aims to empower communities by strengthening bicycle culture.
 Our programs couple quality subsidized bicycles with hands-on maintenance training for new owners.
 We give village bike mechanics detailed training along with specialized bike tools and spare parts.
 This comprehensive, holistic approach ensures that bikes will be dependable, affordable and sustainable transportation.
 Women and girls, who are frequently marginalized, are specifically targeted for inclusion in programs which begin to address the gender inequalities that limit their access to bicycles.

-VBP programs make cycling an attractive choice for entire communities, as improved mobility enables growth in productivity with better access to jobs, schools and healthcare, not to mention the environmental and health benefits of cycling.
+The need for bicycles can be seen throughout rural communities where roads are bad and public transport is not available, dangerous and expensive.
+Cycling is an attractive choice for entire communities, as improved mobility enables growth in productivity with better access to jobs, schools and healthcare, not to mention the environmental and health benefits of cycling.

-Population: 25.5 million
+Population: 32.83 million

 Major Religions: Islam, Christianity

-Life expectancy: 64 years (men) 66 years (women)
+Life expectancy: 64.11 years